devaloop-labs/devalang/docs/ROADMAP.md

 Devalang is a work in progress.
 Here’s what we’re planning next:

 - ✅ **Basic syntax**: Implement the core syntax for Devalang, including data types and basic statements.
+- ✅ **Watch mode**: Add a watch mode to automatically rebuild on file changes.
 - ✅ **Module system**: Add support for importing and exporting variables between files using `@import` and `@export`.
 - ✅ **AST generation**: Implement the Abstract Syntax Tree (AST) generation for debugging and future compilation.
 - ✅ **Basic data types**: Support strings, numbers, booleans, maps, and arrays.